Tales Of Corporate Painkiller Pushing: 'The Death Rates Just Soared'

 On how drug distributors generated billions in revenue from the opioid epidemic

 They're making massive amounts of money.
 Many of them are Fortune 500 companies.
-In fact, the No. 1 drug distributor in America, McKesson Corp., is the fifth largest company in the United States — fifth largest of all companies in the United States — and it's a company that most people have never heard of.
+In fact, the No. 1 drug distributor in America, McKesson Corp., is the fifth-largest company in the United States — fifth-largest of all companies in the United States — and it's a company that most people have never heard of.
 And they are a huge, huge player in this world, and of the distributors that sent these drugs downstream they were No. 1.
 And they were followed by two other companies that a lot of folks probably have not heard of.
 One is called AmerisourceBergen and another is called Cardinal Health. ...
 Together those three companies are the three biggest drug distributors in the United States.
 And they were followed by Walgreens, CVS and Walmart as the top six drug distributors in the United States.

 On "pill mills" that popped up in Florida, where people could get opioids from corrupt doctors — and then resell them on the street

 All of a sudden, all these drug dealers realize that there was another way to peddle these pills, and they began to open up these so-called pain management clinics, and most of them were in South Florida, heavily concentrated in Broward County, which is where Fort Lauderdale is. ...
-These things ... were basically storefront operations in strip malls where you had corrupt doctors and rogue pharmacists working hand-in-hand inside of a store.
-So, on one side of the store you'd come in, you'd get a cursory examination, the doctor would write you a script.
+These things ... were basically storefront operations in strip malls where you had corrupt doctors and rogue pharmacists working hand in hand inside of a store.
+So on one side of the store you'd come in, you'd get a cursory examination, the doctor would write you a script.
 And you literally go next door and get it filled.
-And these places just became huge open air drug markets.
+And these places just became huge open-air drug markets.
 The parking lots were filled with people who were driving down from Kentucky and West Virginia and Ohio to pick up their prescriptions.
 And along the highway that goes up through Florida, I-75 and then also I-95, a lot of these storefronts began putting up billboards along the highway at exit ramps saying, "Pain management clinic, next exit."

 On the Justice Department's history of fining drug companies instead of filing criminal charges

-They [investigators at the DEA's Office of Diversion Control] started to see a pattern, and it's a pattern that they see that continues to this day, that there are people within the Justice Department who are not very aggressive when it comes to these cases.
+[Investigators at the DEA's Office of Diversion Control] started to see a pattern, and it's a pattern that they see that continues to this day, that there are people within the Justice Department who are not very aggressive when it comes to these cases.
 They feel that some of them are a little too close to the industry; that maybe some of the people in the Justice Department want to work for the industry one day, so they don't go as hard against these companies as perhaps they should. ...
 If you take a look at the revolving door between the Justice Department, the DEA and the drug industry, it's a very impressive revolving door.
 You have dozens and dozens of high-ranking officials from the DEA and from the Justice Department who have crossed over to the other side and they're now working directly for the industry or for law firms representing the industry.
 So if you're a DEA investigator or a DEA lawyer or a Justice Department lawyer making $150,000 a year, you cross over and you can triple, quadruple your salary overnight.

 Amy Salit and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz and Deborah Franklin adapted it for the Web.